-- What are their personal values and goals?
-Consumers typically choose products whose brands align with their own personal values
+- What are their values and goals?
+Consumers typically choose products whose brands align with their values

-- Impulse purchasing - what are your target consumers’ behaviors around making impulse purchases (typically below $50) in your market, and does your product fit that mould?
+- Impulse purchasing - what are your target consumers’ behaviours around making impulse purchases (typically below $50) in your market, and does your product fit that mould?

 - Personal shopping preferences - as an omnichannel business, you have the unique advantage of offering your customers a variety of shopping options, but which one might be more popular and justify the extra investment?

 If you’re not sure about any of this, don’t be afraid to simply ask them!
 You can offer discounts or other incentives for customers to complete surveys to give you plenty of insight into their preferences and opinions.

 To leverage the power of data-driven insights, you will need to feed your tech with high volumes of quality consumer data.
 One of the easiest ways to do this is by leveraging your content to compel consumers to opt in to receive further communication.

 Well-placed website forms and interactions are another great way to begin ongoing relationships with your customers and leverage their data to improve what you offer them.

 6. Connect with consumers on a personal level